 Star ratings are assigned at the contract level, rather than the plan level.
 Most contracts have numerous plans, but all plans under a given contract receive the same star rating.
 Some contracts do not receive star ratings, either because sufficient data are not available, or because the contract is too new.

-For 2020, the average Medicare Advantage plan with integrated Part D coverage (MA-PD) received 4.16 stars (average is weighted by enrollment).
-And the average stand-alone Part D plan received 3.5 stars.
-As of 2019, nearly three-quarters of all Medicare Advantage enrollees were in plans that received at least four stars.
+For 2022, the average Medicare Advantage plan with integrated Part D coverage (MA-PD) received 4.37 stars, up from 4.06 stars in 2021 (average is weighted by enrollment).
+And the average stand-alone Part D plan received 3.7 stars (up from 3.58 in 2021).
+CMS reported that approximately 90% of MA-PD enrollees are in plans that have received at least four stars for 2022.

 If there’s a 5-star plan available in a given area, Medicare beneficiaries in that area have an opportunity to switch to that plan throughout most of the year (from December 8 through November 30).
-But there are very few Medicare Advantage or Part D contracts that receive five stars — as of 2020, only 23 contracts have five stars.
-Most are Medicare Advantage plans (two are Part D plans, but they’re offered as employer-sponsored group coverage).
+But although the majority of Medicare Advantage plans (and many stand-alone Part D plans) receive at least four stars, there are still relatively few that receive five stars.
+For 2022, there are a total of 77 Medicare plans — available for individual consumers — that received five stars, out of thousands of Medicare Advantage and Part D plans nationwide.

 Due to the pandemic, the federal government had to contend with the fact that a significant amount of the data used for star ratings could not be collected remotely, and that in-person data collection wasn’t feasible.

 CMS decided that the normal in-person data collection process could be dangerous and potentially divert staff away from their focus on addressing the pandemic.
 To address this, CMS used previously collected data (from 2019) for metrics that had to use in-person data collection, and only incorporated updated data that could be collected remotely.
 So the 2021 star ratings were based on a combination of new and previous data.